 Around a quarter of pregnancies end in miscarriage, but about half of those are early miscarriages where the woman may not even realize she’s pregnant.
 Most miscarriages occur during the first trimester; less than 1% of miscarriages happen after the 20-week midpoint of pregnancy.
 Get familiar with some of the things that can cause miscarriage (such as smoking) and support your partner as she makes changes to ensure the health of your baby.

-Your partner’s first prenatal visit will be one of the longer ones of pregnancy.
+Your partner’s first prenatal visit will be one of the longer appointments during pregnancy.
 She’ll have some blood work, possibly an ultrasound and likely do an entire family medical history inventory.
 You’ll want to be there for this one, if possible, as you’ll get all sorts of good information and can help provide the doctor what she needs to know in terms of your family’s genetic history.

 Many couples choose to wait until later on in the pregnancy – after the first couple of months – to discuss their pregnancy with others.
 If that’s the case with the two of you, enjoy this time.
 For a little while, it’s your secret.
-Talk with your partner at length about your pregnancy, birthing and parenting plans.
+Talk with your partner at length about your pregnancy, birthing, and parenting plans.
 Start putting some of those plans into motion.
 Most of all, enjoy the private time while you have it.
 Before you know it, aunts, grandparents, friends, and even complete strangers are going to be rubbing your partner’s belly and grilling you both about when your baby is coming.

 The first trimester can be challenging, but it’s also a time to grow closer to your partner and find little ways to help her go through the changes she’s experiencing.